-- ♦ How will you help a new family in your neighbourhood? - Describe your feelings when you meet the members of a joint family who help each other. - We can reduce the difficulties of others by working on our own.
+- How will you help a new family in your neighbourhood? - Describe your feelings when you meet the members of a joint family who help each other. - We can reduce the difficulties of others by working on our own.
 Explain.

-Explain.
-I can do this 1.
-I can explain the changes in a family and reasons for those changes.
-Yes/No 2.
-I can ask questions to know about the changes in a family Yes/No 3.
-I can collect, tabulate and explain the information on the usage of home appliances.
-Yes/No 4.
+- 1. I can explain the changes in a family and reasons for those changes.
+Yes/No - 2.
+I can ask questions to know about the changes in a family Yes/No - 3.
+I can collect, tabulate and explain the information on the usage of home Yes/No appliances. - 4.
 I can draw the pictures of members of family, and explain the kinds of work they do.

-Yes/No 5.
+Yes/No - 5.
 I can help new families that have come into our neighbourhood.
 Yes/No